Welcome to the Easy MTD help.

 | B | Account Details | Shows the email of the Easy MTD account applied to Easy MTD and the number of tokens in that account. |

-| C | Menu | Provides options for viewing pages, opening windows and opening URLs in the default browser. |
+| C | Menu | Provides options for viewing sections, viewing pages, opening windows and opening URLs in the default browser. |

-| D | Page | Shows information relating to the selected menu option. |
+| D | Page | Shows information relating to the selected menu or menu option. |

 | E | Version and Copyright | Displays the Easy MTD version and the copyright notice. |